 As a woman who has worked in several offices over the years, I’ve experienced my fair share of discriminatory office behaviour.
 From sexual comments and inappropriate assumptions to degrading task assignments and straightforward bullying, my career has been littered with these frustrating and harmful judgements based on little more than the protrusions on my chest and what lies between my legs.
 It’s an exhaustive cycle that seems to run through so many supposedly ‘woke’ and ‘progressive’ industries, and even in 2021, the age of acceptance and gender neutrality, instances of micro-aggressions and discrimination are still being reported to this day.

 So what’s the solution?
 Hail the rise of the ‘girl boss’ and install a matriarchal regime in which men fall by the wayside?
 Not quite.
 The aim of a gender-equal workplace should always be to make every employee feel welcome, respected and valued, regardless of their gender or any other protected characteristics they may have.
-Your workers should feel like they will be listened to in the same manner as their gender counterpart and that their requests will be taken on board and understood.
+Your workers should feel like they will be listened to in the same manner as their gender counterparts and that their requests will be taken on board and understood.

 But it’s important to note that ‘gender-equal’ does not mean the same as ‘gender-neutral’.
 Where gender-neutral refers to a lack of gender characteristics and a significant absence of any male, female or non-binary features presented, gender-equal describes a circumstance in which all genders are acknowledged and yet treated exactly the same.
 Many workplaces might strive for gender-neutrality, believing it is the right move to make, but in reality, this can create more issues with workers and employees.